nickelpro/vito.nyc/content/posts/swig-part1/index.md

 {{< /collapse >}}

 Before we explore the interface file further, try building these files to see what happens.
-For Python the SWIG command to use will be:
+For Python the SWIG command to use is:

 `swig -c++ -python -py3 Agent.i`